zetogk/validation-z/README.md

 # validation-z
 Validation for fields/values in NodeJS.
+Inspired by the Laravel validation.

 ## How to use
 `const ValidationZ = require('validation-z');`